heitzmann/gdspy/docs/gettingstarted.rst

    # Load a GDSII file into a new library
    gdsii = gdspy.GdsLibrary(infile='filename.gds')

-   # Use the current global library to load the file
+   # Use a previously-created library to load the file contents into
-   gdspy.current_library.read_gds('filename.gds')
+   existing_library.read_gds('filename.gds')

 In either case, care must be taken to merge the units from the library and the file, which is controlled by the argument `units` in :meth:`gdspy.GdsLibrary.read_gds` (keyword argument in :class:`gdspy.GdsLibrary`).

 Access to the cells in the loaded library is provided through the dictionary :attr:`gdspy.GdsLibrary.cell_dict` (cells indexed by name).
-The method :meth:`gdspy.GdsLibrary.top_level` can be used to find the top-level cells in the library (cells on the top of the hierarchy, i.e., cell that are not referenced by any other cells) and :meth:`gdspy.GdsLibrary.extract` can be used to import a given cell and all of its dependencies into :attr:`gdspy.current_library`.
+The method :meth:`gdspy.GdsLibrary.top_level` can be used to find the top-level cells in the library (cells on the top of the hierarchy, i.e., cell that are not referenced by any other cells).

 ********